techwhipped/A380YourControls/README.md

 ### Known Issues
 - **Fuel Pump Synchronization**
   - Fuel pumps are currently not synced between engines.
 This will be addressed in a future update.

- ** - Temp Workaround: Is to make sure both users have turned on fuel pumps on there sides**
+     - Temp Workaround: Is to make sure both users have turned on fuel pumps on there sides.

 - **Hydraulical Pannel**
   - The Hydraulical Pannel is not yet synced between users.
 This will be addressed in a future update.